 Sheridan Garman-Neeman, Executive Director

 In addition to the general administration of KBRPC, TRCDC and CARE, I have been working on hiring the economic development team that is funded through our RCDI grant.
-So far I have hired the Cedar County Economic Developer and the Benton County Economic Developer.
-We have a few prospects for the Vernon County economic developer that we will be interviewing in the near future.
+Cedar, Vernon and Benton County Economic Developers have been hired.
+The new Benton County Economic Developer starts in May, and until then, I am covering Economic Development projects for Benton County.
+Those projects include: Reaching out to local businesses with resources for navigating COVID-19 including SBA loans and working with a company to help it expand to create PPEs needed locally and nationally.
 In addition to hiring, I have started training the new ED team and am lining up more training opportunities for them.

 I am working on an EDA grant in order to hire a hazard mitigation specialist.
 Ashley and I met with the City of Butler for a work session where we did a grants 101 presentation and tried to identify the city’s upcoming project priorities.
 We plan to meet with more cities in the future.
 I am currently working with two telecommunications providers to bring internet to under-served areas in our region and plan to submit a USDA re-connect grant for one of the providers.
 I am currently working with a business expansion in Henry County.
 I am working on a business plan for the BDC for CARE.